mramshaw/spray-book-catalog/README.md

 	https://www.packtpub.com/web-development/learning-scala-web-development-video

-Although the course is only slightly more than a year old, the material has aged badly.
+Although the course is only slightly more than a year old, the material has aged.
 For instance the [Spray framework](http://spray.io/) is now apparently deprecated and has been replaced by [Akka HTTP](http://doc.akka.io/docs/akka-http/current/scala/http/).
 Happily there is a migration guide:

 	http://doc.akka.io/docs/akka-http/current/scala/http/migration-guide/migration-from-spray.html